jasonmeurer/awsCrossZoneHA/README.md

 # AWS Cross Zone Fault Tolerance

 ## Overview
-The intent of this project is to provide the necessary components to deploy a pair of Palo Alto Networks Firewalls in 2 different Availability Zones of the same VPC.
+This project intends to provide the necessary components to deploy a pair of Palo Alto Networks Firewalls in 2 different Availability Zones of the same VPC.
 The firewalls will then monitor each other and trigger a route table failover in the event the peer firewall is not passing traffic.
 This solution overcomes the limitation of traditional HA being required to run within a given AZ.
-This also avoids the long CRON timer limitation when using CloudWatch events as trigger in similar solutions.
+This also avoids the long CRON timer limitation when using CloudWatch events as the trigger in similar solutions.

 Common drivers for this solution are East-West routing in a [Transit Gateway Design](https://www.paloaltonetworks.com/resources/guides/aws-transit-gateway-deployment-guide) and [AWS Ingress Routing](https://live.paloaltonetworks.com/t5/Blogs/Amazon-Web-Services-AWS-Ingress-Routing/ba-p/300885).
 The user can select from either the single NIC solution (_Still under deveolpment_) or the dual NIC solution.
-Single NIC solutions will typically be utlized for single Zone design for example TGW East-West.
-Dual NIC designs are typical in a two Zone for example Ingress Routing.
+Single NIC solutions will typically be utilized for single Zone design, for example, TGW East-West.
+Dual NIC designs are typical in a two Zone, for example, Ingress Routing.

-This solution assumes prior knowledge of AWS EC2, S3 and VPC constructs including Routing, Security Groups and EIPs.
+This solution assumes prior knowledge of AWS EC2, S3 and VPC constructs including Routing, Security Groups, and EIPs.
 It also assumes prior Palo Alto Networks NGFW knowledge including both the CLI and Web Console.

 #### Solution Flow
 - The CloudFormation will deploy the following.